• Home

 1. In a large mixing bowl, marinate the chicken pieces in a generous splash of sweet soy, a little Teriyaki sauce and ground pepper.
 Below are the brands my mother and I use, but feel free to substitute your own.
 Leave the chicken to soak for about half an hour.

-2. In a large pot (I use a wok), heat the oil and fry the onion briefly, then lift the chicken pieces out of the marinade (don’t throw it out!) and add them to the pan.
+2. In a large pot (I use a wok), heat the oil and fry the onion and garlic briefly, then lift the chicken pieces out of the marinade (don’t throw it out!) and add them to the pan.
 Fry until the chicken is slightly crisp on the outside.
 Add water to the remaining marinade and pour it over the chicken.
 You want quite a lot of liquid in the pot.

 3. Add the potatoes, and stir to coat them in the sauce.
 Bring to a boil, then reduce the heat and simmer, covered, until the chicken is cooked, and the potatoes are fork tender.
 Taste the sauce, and if necessary add more dark soy if it needs sweetness, or Teriyaki if it needs more salt.